If you have any other questions, let us know and we’ll try to answer them.

 Because a donation from a company would not qualify for Gift Aid, it would be better to make it directly to the Parish Council.
 You can do this by sending a cheque made payable to Blewbury Parish Council to the Parish Clerk, Liz Cooper, 41 Dibleys, OX11 9PU or by BACS transfer to:

 Sort Code: 20 01 09

 In either case, please make clear that the donation is for the refurbishment of Blewbury Village Hall.

 Please discuss with Steve White what you have in mind.
-We have appointed Knowles (Oxford) Ltd as a prime contractor who will appoint sub-contractors.
+We will be appointing a prime contractor to carry out the work and they will appoint sub-contractors.
 We could offer the names of people or firms as potential sub-contractors for specific parts of the project.
 However, if we required the prime contractor to use particular sub-contractors it could mean blurring the prime contractor's responsibilities and our accepting additional risk and possibly losing warranties, which we would want to avoid.
 Alternatively, if we had teams of our own who could do a job, we could take an area out of the main contract altogether, if it meant a big reduction in cost, even if we had to accept some additional risk.